Generalising Holographic Superconductors: The condensate

 Therefore, the critical temperature visibly diverges both when $\tilde{m}^2\longrightarrow - 2 h'(1)$ and $\tilde{m}^2 \longrightarrow 0$.
 This behaviour can be spotted in Fig.\,\ref{fig:t_crit_generalised_models}, where the lighter lines corresponding to smaller values of $h(1)$ diverge long before reaching the BF-bound. \\ It is worth noticing the different parametric dependence of $h(1)$ and $h'(1)$ for the typical AdS-BH case and other proposals in Eq.~(\ref{eq:generalised_metrics:h_examples}), see Table~\ref{tab:nonAdS}.
 Note that $h'(1)$ is typically negative.\\

 So far, all temperatures have been presented in units of the charge density $\rho$.
 However, the distinctive quantity to relate the models to existing or hypothetical physical systems is the critical temperature in Kelvin.
 Therefore, the charge density $\rho$ is fixed such that the critical temperature of the s-wave superconductor gives $77$K at the BF bound $\tilde{m}^2 = -2.25$ and for the parameter choices $h(1) = 3$ and $h'(1) = -3$ as in the Schwarzschild BH case. \\ The critical temperature in Kelvin for some choices of $\ell$ obtained from Eq.\,(\ref{eq:matching:CriticalTemperature}) is shown in Fig.\ \ref{fig:t_crit_generalised_models_Kelvin} as a function of $h'(1)$.
 Note that for s-, p-, and g-wave superconductors a finite value of the critical temperature can be defined in the Schwarzschild BH limit $h'(1)=-3$, while it diverges before reaching this limit for d- and f-wave superconductors. \\ The semi-analytical matching approach pursued in this article requires a mild dependence on the matching point $z_M$.
 As it will be discussed in Appendix~\ref{sec:depzm}, this is the case for $\tilde{m}^2$ close to the BF bound.
 However, the curves in Fig.\ \ref{fig:t_crit_generalised_models_Kelvin} imply that the AdS Schwarzschild BH background metric does not provide a critical temperature at the BF bound for d- and f-wave superconductors.
-Accordingly, this fact suggests to take into account generalised background metrics as it has been motivated in Sec.\ \ref{sec:generalised_metric}.
+Accordingly, this fact suggests to take into account generalised background metrics as it has been motivated in Sec.\ \ref{sec:generalised_metric}.\\ Apart from their condensate, holographic superconductors are typically characterised by the optical conductivity.
+However, the analytical matching approach presented here breaks down for the conductivity, see App.~\ref{sec:appendix_conductivity} for details.